porebskis/eXNVerify/README.md

 ```
 docker run -it --rm -v ~/hostpath/:/input -v ~/hostpath/:/output porebskis/exnverify:0.89b ./snvScore.py input/SampleBED input/SNVGermlineTXT input/SNVSomaticTXT Threshold
 ```
+Similar to the ``geneCoverage``, ``snvScore`` requires Clinvar-generated tables with recors of pathogenic germline and somatic SNVs.
+User may generate their source tables using Clinvar search tool and filter or utilizes included TXT files in this eXNVerify repository.
+Optional argument of ``snvScore`` is the user-defined threshold value which indicates user-desired coverage quality of the analysed sample.

 The output of ``snvScore.py`` is the report TXT file with coverage information about all pathogenic single nucleotide variants (germline and somatic) in the input sample.
 All SNVs can be taken from Clinvar repository, user may choose the SNVs from Clinvar, the authors prepared the input table as the collection of all variants that are related to pathogenic SNV.